 Sentiment analysis has become another valuable resource for several purposes.
 With sentiment analysis, banks can track trends, respond to issues, track new product launches, and improve brand perception.
 They make the most of market sentiment data to restrict the market when some unforeseen event occurs.

-Data science comes to life to automate credit risk management.
+Data science is having an impact on automating credit risk management.
 Take, for example, Aliloan from Alibaba.
 An automated online system that distributes loans to online merchants who have difficulty obtaining loans.
 Alibaba analyzes customer ratings, transaction records, and other information from payment data and e-commerce platforms to see if a supplier is trustworthy.
 Financial institutions use innovative credit scoring methods to offer automated small loans to vendors.

 Real-time analytics serve the purpose of financial institutions in the fight against fraud.
 Banks analyze spending patterns, account balances, employment details, and credit histories to determine if transactions are fair and open.
 Lenders get a clear view of clients’ business operations, assets, and transaction history through credit scores that are updated in real-time.

-Data science also helps financial institutions learn who their customers are, and in turn, offer customized products, run relevant campaigns, and create products that match customer segments.
+Using data science in this business also helps financial institutions learn who their customers are, and in turn, offer customized products, run relevant campaigns, and create products that match customer segments.
 Where risk mitigation is imperative for financial institutions, predictive analytics does the job.

 How Data Science Affects the Tourism Industry